For many men, benign prostatic hyperplasia (BPH) is a normal part of growing older.

 Because diuretics make you urinate more often, they can worsen existing BPH symptoms.

 Antihistamines, such as diphenhydramine (Benadryl), are often used to treat allergic reactions.
-These medicines prevent the bladder from contracting, which can slow the flow of urine.
+These medications prevent the bladder muscle from contracting, which can slow or inhibit the flow of urine.

-Decongestants, such as pseudoephedrine (Sudafed), are used to treat congestion often associated with a cold.
-These drugs, which are called adrenergics, worsen BPH symptoms because they tighten muscles in the prostate and bladder neck.
+These drugs, which are called vasopressor adrenergics, worsen BPH symptoms because they tighten muscles in the prostate and bladder neck.
 When these muscles tighten, urine can’t easily leave the bladder.
+Discover alternative methods for clearing a stuffy nose.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are popular pain relievers that have a conflicting relationship with BPH symptoms.
-On the one hand, some studies have found they shrink the prostate and improve urinary symptoms.
-On the other hand, research shows some NSAIDs can worsen urinary retention.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are popular pain relievers that have a conflicting relationship with BPH symptoms.

-Medications are not the only triggers of BPH symptoms.
+Medications aren’t the only triggers of BPH symptoms.

 Diuretics cause your body to release more urine.
-Avoid drinks that are diuretics.
-These include alcohol, soda, coffee, and other caffeinated beverages.
+Avoid drinks that may have a diuretic effect.
+These include: